 If repair costs approach 50 percent of a car's value, that's typically the threshold for when a car will be totaled, Lachnit says.
 Some appraisers aim for 80 percent of the totaled car value.

 2. Will I get paid if I'm stay making car payments?

 Not at first.
 Since you don't technically own the car if it's not paid off, your lender will be paid first and you'll get any balance.
-If the car is worth less than you owe, you still have to pay off the loan.
+If the totaled car value is worth less than you owe, you still have to pay off the loan.
 If liability is clear and not much investigation is needed, you should get a check in a few days, says Kip Diggs, a spokesman for State Farm Insurance.
 If liability is unclear, it can take longer.

-In this case, you can be financially rescued if you already have GAP insurance.
+In this case, you can be financially rescued if you already have GAP insurance coverage.
 GAP, which stands for guaranteed auto protection, pays the difference between what the auto insurance company says the wrecked car is worth and what you, the driver, owe on the auto loan.
 This applies only if the auto insurer decides your car has been totaled.

 3. Am I covered for a rental car?

 A week's car rental is typical after an accident, but check with your insurance agent — before you get in an accident — to see how long you'd be covered if your car is totaled.